 Aegina Island is one of the islands in the Saronic Gulf, just 17 miles (27 km) from Athens City.
 The capital is the town of Aegina (pop.
 7,410 in 2001 census).
 It is situated at the northwestern end of the island.
 Due to its proximity to Athens, it is a popular quick getaway during the summer months.
 Quite a few Athenians own second houses on the island.

 The town of Aegina has many attractions.
-A a ride through the town with a horse carriage is a nice experience and a good way to enjoy the sights of the capital.
-The town has many interesting Buildings and Neoclassical Houses; among them is the First Greek Government Building, The Orphanage Building that was founded by the First Governor of Greece Ioannis Kapodistrias.
+A ride through the town with a horse carriage is a nice experience and a good way to enjoy the sights of the capital.
+The town has many interesting Buildings and Neoclassical Houses.
+Among them is the First Greek Government Building.
+Also, there is the Orphanage Building which was founded by the First Governor of Greece Ioannis Kapodistrias.

 Aegina island was a rival to Athens City, the great sea power in antiquity.

-During the 6th century BC,as an independent power, it was the first city of the western world to mint coins.
+During the 6th century BC, as an independent power, it was the first city in the western world to mint coins.

 Due to its proximity to Athens City, it is a popular quick getaway during the summer months, with quite a few Athenians owning second houses on the island.

-Fishermen, Sailors or Shipbuilders are the usual professions on the island of Aegina.
+Fishermen, sailors, and shipbuilders are the usual professions on the island of Aegina.

 The first governor of Greece Ioannis Kapodistrias founded the First Greek Government Building at the building of the Orphanage.

-According to mythology, Aegina was a Beautiful Princess with whom God Zeus fell in love with.
+According to mythology, Aegina was a Beautiful Princess with whom God Zeus fell in love.

-During the Neolithic period the island was inhabited , as can be seen from the finds at Kolona, near the town of Aegina, which date from around 3000 BC.
+During the Neolithic period, the island was inhabited, as can be seen from the finds at Kolona, near the town of Aegina, which dates back to around 3000 BC.